phpDocumentor/phpDocumentor/README.md

 * *Low memory usage*, peak memory usage for small projects is less than 20MB, medium projects 40MB and large frameworks 100MB.
 * *Incremental parsing*, if you kept the Structure file from a previous run you get an additional performance boost of up to 80% on top of the mentioned processing speed above.
-* *Easy theme building*, if you want to make a branding you only have to call 1 task and edit 3 files.
+* *Easy template building*, if you want to make a branding you only have to call 1 task and edit 3 files.
 * *Basic command-line compatibility with phpDocumentor*, Docblox is an application in its own right but the basic phpDocumentor arguments, such as --directory, --file and --target, have been adopted.
 * *Two-step process*, DocBlox first generates a XML file with your application structure before creating the output.